 China Uncensored Campaigns

-Viewer video editing contest (in progress).
+Viewer video editing contest (concluded).
 Click here to learn more:

 Chinese rights lawyer Gao Zhisheng went missing on August 13, 2017.
 We published a video about his situation on September 1 on our website (starts at 15:16) and September 6 on YouTube.
 We asked viewers to use social media to spread the hashtag #WheresGao and the poster we designed.
 And boy, did they!
 Dozens of fans around the world posted it across Twitter and Facebook, including to the Facebook page of China's state-run Xinhua News.
 On September 7, RFA reported that Gao had been located.
 Presumably, this was due to international pressure from China Uncensored's viewers, because correlation = causation.
 Unfortunately, Gao's location was revealed to be...in Beijing, in police detention, with no formal charges and no further information.
 So the fight continues!